A105 road

 The A105 road is an A road in London, England.
 It runs from Canonbury, in between Highbury and Dalston, to Enfield Town.
 The road is 8 mi long.
 Part of the road forms Green Lanes, one of the longest streets in London, while the A105 also serves as the primary access route to the Shopping City shopping centre in Wood Green.

+History

 The road originally continued north from Enfield Town through Forty Hill and Bulls Cross, crossing the A10 to the A1010 at Bullsmoor to the south of Waltham Cross.
 The section between Enfield Town and the A10 is now unclassified.
 The northernmost section has since been extended eastwards to become part of the A1055.